ricsanfre/pi-cluster/docs/_docs/logging-forwarder-aggregator.md

 {{site.data.alerts.note}}

-To do troubleshooting of APIs with curl command in kuberentes a utility POD can be deployed.
+To do troubleshooting of APIs with curl command in kubernetes a utility POD can be deployed.
 In this case [ricsanfre/docker-curl-jq](https://github.com/ricsanfre/docker-curl-jq) docker image is used (simple alpine image containing bash, curl and jq)

 It can deployed with command: